Moroccan aubergine salad: Zaalouk

 - 1/2 tsp of smoked paprika (optional)

-- 3 heaped tbsp of chopped coriander and some for garnishing
+- 3 heaped tbsp of chopped coriander or/and parsley and some for garnishing

 - 1 tbsp of ground cumin

-- 1 tbsp of tomato paste if the tomatoes are not too red.
+- 1 tbsp of tomato paste if the tomatoes are not in season and not proper red.

 - Salt to taste